Which Is Better Condensing Or Non Condensing Tankless Water Heaters

 Non-condensing tankless water heaters do not require as much regular maintenance as condensing models, but they do need to be checked periodically for signs of wear and tear.
 The air intake filter should be cleaned regularly to prevent any dust or debris from entering the unit and affecting its performance.
 In addition, the combustion chamber should be inspected for signs of corrosion or rusting, which can affect the efficiency of the unit over time if left unchecked.

-See also Can Puppies Drink Distilled Water
+See also Can You Make Distilled Water With A Coffee Maker

 Comparison of Condensing vs. Non-Condensing Tankless Water Heaters